UrbanMonastics/Monastic-Text-Library/README.md

 		"Chapter": "119",
 		"FormatAs": "poetry",
 		"Version": "UMT-EN",
+		"Translation":{
+			"Versions": ["CODEX-SINAITICUS", "LH"],
+			"People": ["Paul Prins"]
+		},
 		"Verses": {
-			"1": "Blessed are they whose ways are blameless, who walk according to the law of the LORD.", "2": "Blessed are they who keep his statutes and seek him with all their heart.", "3": "They do nothing wrong; they walk in his ways.", "4": "You have laid down precepts that are to be fully obeyed."
+			"1": "Blessed are they whose ways are blameless,\r\n\twho walk according to the law of the LORD.\r\n", "2": "Blessed are they who keep his statutes\r\n\tand seek him with all their heart.\r\n", "3": "They do nothing wrong;\r\n\tthey walk in his ways.\r\n", "4": "You have laid down precepts that are to be fully obeyed.\r\n" },
+		"InlineTitles": {
+			"3": "Nothing Done Wrong"
 		},
 		"Changes": [
 			"2021-03-04 - Paul Prins: Added support in the documentation for changes.", "2021-02-25 - Paul Prins: Thought about adding changes, but decided future Paul gets to do that."
 		],
 		"FootNotes": {
-			"1": ["This is a note which would appear at the end of the verse"], "1.6": [
+			"1": ["This is a note which would appear at the end of the verse."], "1.1": ["This will appear after the first word of the first verse."]
+			"1.6": [
 				"This is a note which appears with the word Blameless", "Along with a second note when it makes sense to do so"